igraph/python-igraph/doc/source/tutorial.rst

 This page is a detailed tutorial of |igraph|'s Python capabilities.
 To get an quick impression of what |igraph| can do, check out the :doc:`tutorials/quickstart`.
 If you have not installed |igraph| yet, follow the :doc:`install`.

 .. note::
-   For the impatient reader, see the :doc:`gallery` page for short, self-contained examples.
+   For the impatient reader, see the :doc:`tutorials/index` page for short, self-contained examples.

 Starting |igraph|
 =================